-It sounds incredible but though both of these doctors gave Michael painkillers during the tour none of them ever discussed between themselves or with Michael the reason for all the medication they were giving to him – well, at least Dr. Finkelstein says that he did not.
-To be able to properly treat Michael they should have known how and when the problem started, for what reason and when the surgery was made and what complications it resulted in.
+It also sounds incredible but neither of the two doctors on the tour ever discussed between themselves or with Michael the reason for the painkillers they were giving him – well, at least Dr. Finkelstein says that he did not.
+To be able to properly treat Michael they should have known how and when the problem started, when the surgery was made and what complications it resulted in.
 This was an easy thing to do as Dr. Metzger was offering them his full help and even provided his and Klein’s telephones.

 Q. And was Dr. Forecast on the tour that entire time?